Oghma-Infinium/Revenant/README.md

 #### Downloading and Installing Revenant

-Downloading and installing Revenant can take a while depending on your internet connection, PC specs, and if you have Nexus Premium.
+~~Downloading and installing Revenant can take a while depending on your internet connection, PC specs, and if you have Nexus Premium.

 To install Revenant, complete the following steps:

+1. Download Revenant from the link in [Waking Dreams](https://discord.gg/wakingdreams) Discord server.

-1. Open Wabbajack and click `Browse Modlists`
+2. Open Wabbajack App and press `Install From Disk`.

-2. Press the download arrow on the Revenant UI card and wait for it to download.
+3. Press the three dots next to `Target Modlist` and choose the `Revenant.wabbajack` file you just downloaded.

-3. Set the `Modlist Installation Location` to a folder such as `C:\Revenant`.
+4. Set the `Modlist Installation Location` to a folder such as `C:\Revenant`.
    > **DO NOT** set the folder to Program Files, User protected folders (such as Desktop, Documents, Downloads, etc.), or in your Skyrim's Steam folder.

-4. The `Resource Download Location` line should fill out automatically after you set your `Modlist Installation Location`.
+5. The `Resource Download Location` line should fill out automatically after you set your `Modlist Installation Location`.
    > The `Resource Download Location` does not need to be on the same drive as your Modlist Installation Location.
 You can set this location to a folder on an HDD for the sake of saving space.

-5. Press the play arrow to begin the installation.
+6. Press the play arrow to begin the installation.

-6. If the installation is successful, then rejoice and move onto the [Post Installation](#post-installation) section.
+7. If the installation is successful, then rejoice and move onto the [Post Installation](#post-installation) section.
 If the installation is unsuccessful, refer to the [Problematic Files](#problematic-files) section and tips below or check the [Contact](#contact) section for support.

 ---